 The competition is open to growers who have paid levy in the last two years, and are cropping in the following areas: Regional Municipality of Wood Buffalo; Lac La Biche County; MD of Bonnyville; County of St. Paul; Smoky Lake County; County of Two Hills; Lamont County; County of Minburn; County of Vermilion River; MD of Wainwright; MD of Provost; County of Paintearth; County of Stettler; County of Camrose; Beaver County; and Flagstaff County.

 Producers will be required to submit a completed spreadsheet prior to harvest in order to compete.
 The spreadsheet will include a list of all inputs, seeding dates, rates and other information.
-Interested producers are invited to email Nevin Rosaasen at email@example.com to receive an application and provide a $50 deposit.
+Interested producers are invited to email Nevin Rosaasen at firstname.lastname@example.org to receive an application and provide a $50 deposit by June 30.
 Growers are asked to include their legal land description in their email.

 Updated information about growing and marketing pulse crops in Alberta is now available through the Pulse Online Database or PulsePOD.
 Click here to check it out.